midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-what-remains.md

 ## 1.

 Jolene wakes up every night, her gown heavy with sweat.
 Sometimes she dreams she is the one drowning.
 She claws the black waters of the lake to find it muddy, solid.
 She thrashes, kicks, only to discover too late she is headed down instead of up.
 She grasps at reeds and they cut through her fingers, the blood warm against the iciness of the water.
 She breathes and chokes and her lungs burn and she is dropping down and down toward a bottom she cannot see.
-Other nights she dreams of Callie: Callie falling, Callie’s chubby hands flailing, Callie choking, Callie gurgling, Callie’s eyes bugging, Callie whispering her name—<i>Jojo Jojo Jojo Jojo</i>—a watery plea that circles Jolene’s ears even once she is awake.
+Other nights she dreams of Callie: Callie falling, Callie’s chubby hands flailing, Callie choking, Callie gurgling, Callie’s eyes bugging, Callie whispering her name — <i>Jojo Jojo Jojo Jojo</i> — a watery plea that circles Jolene’s ears even once she is awake.

 In some of these dreams, Jolene saves her.
 In some of these dreams, Jolene runs and leaps into the lake, finds her sister’s arms, and hauls her out.
 In these dreams, Jolene is so relieved she begins weeping when they’re safely on shore, and Callie comforts her: <i>It’s okay, Jojo, I’m okay</i>.
 But when Jolene looks up to kiss her baby sister’s brow, she finds a bloated, rotted thing smiling back at her.